Lordloss90/OpenPuzzleGame/README.md

-# OpenTetris
+# OpenPuzzleGame
- An open source Tetris demo-project in Godot
+ An open source demo-project in Godot.
+All minor similarities to the well-known russian puzzle game are completely coincidential.